 The Public-Private Partnership Law Review: Pakistan

 As of 2020, the federal government and all four provincial governments have passed PPP-specific legislation, formalising and enabling the regime, including by creating independent statutory bodies to facilitate, support and promote PPPs.
-At the federal level, the Public Private Partnership Authority (PPP Authority) was set up in 2017 under the Public Private Partnership Authority Act, No. VIII of 2017 (2017 PPP Act).
+At the federal level, the Public Private Partnership Authority (the PPP Authority) was set up in 2017 under the Public Private Partnership Authority Act, No. VIII of 2017 (the 2017 PPP Act).
 The PPP Authority replaced the Infrastructure Project Development Facility (IPDF), formed by the federal government in 2006 to facilitate PPPs.
-On 7 July 2020, the President issued the Public Private Partnership Authority (Amendment) Ordinance, 2020 (2020 Ordinance), amending the federal PPP Act to create a more facilitative PPP regulatory framework and make it more amenable to private investment in development projects.
-The 2020 Ordinance was placed before the Parliament in accordance with the provisions of the Constitution and was passed by the National Assembly on 1 February 2021 (and is now before the Senate).
-The discussion below will focus on the 2017 PPP Act as amended by the 2020 Ordinance (federal PPP Act).2
+The 2017 PPP Act was subsequently amended through the Public Private Partnership Authority (Amendment) Act, 2021 (the 2021 Amendment Act), to create a more facilitative PPP regulatory framework and make it more amenable to private investment in development projects.

 Traditionally, PPPs in Pakistan have been particularly common in the energy, power generation and transportation sectors.
-In fiscal year 2019–2020, 17 infrastructure projects involving private investment reached financial closure.3 The power sector made up the largest investment share with a total investment amount of US$5 billion.4 In recent years, though, the government has expressed a commitment to using PPPs in many more sectors including aviation, technology, healthcare, tourism and others.
-In late 2019, the Prime Minister approved a development plan, expected to run from fiscal year 2020–2023, termed the Public Sector Development Programme Plus (PSDP+) initiative, firmly orienting the government towards PPPs across sectors.5
+In fiscal year 2019–2020, 17 infrastructure projects involving private investment reached financial closure.2 The power sector made up the largest investment share with a total investment amount of US$5 billion.3 In recent years, though, the government has expressed a commitment to using PPPs in many more sectors including aviation, technology, healthcare, tourism and others.
+In late 2019, the Prime Minister approved a development plan, expected to run from fiscal years 2020 to 2023, termed the Public Sector Development Programme Plus (PSDP+) initiative, firmly orienting the government towards PPPs across sectors.4

 The year in review